heondo/portfolio/content/articles/lessons-from-laravel.md

 ####

-When I was asked to create a full stack web application for my work using a tech stack of Laravel, Vue, MySQL, and Docker, I realized that I shouldn't have to create solutions for all of those issues.
+When I was asked to create a full stack web application for my work using a tech stack of <span class="tech-word">Laravel</span>, <span class="tech-word">Vue</span>, <span class="tech-word">MySQL</span>, and <span class="tech-word">Docker</span>, I realized that I shouldn't have to create solutions for all of those issues.
 Those are problems that every enterprise application has run into with well documented and tested libraries for enabling those features in your application.
 As someone who learns well through example and connecting the dots by seeing things in action, Laravel has broken down a lot of the perceived complexities of these features (caching, queueing, etc).

 <div class="caption" >
 And Laravel showed me a really great way to do it (for small to medium sized companies).
 I am not bashing on Express, it's extremely simple and that allows teams to build their API exactly the way they want it but for smaller teams there's <span class="not-italic font-semibold"> no benefit to writing solutions for extremely common issues like pagination, caching, authentication. </span>